gvsreekar/gvsreekar/README.md

 ###

-<p align="left">I'm a data analyst currently working at ICICI Bank, where I leverage data-driven insights to optimize financial strategies and enhance decision-making processes.
+<p align="left">I'm a Data Scientist currently working at ICICI Bank, where I leverage data-driven insights to optimize financial strategies and enhance decision-making processes.
 With a keen interest in machine learning, I enjoy exploring datasets to uncover meaningful patterns and drive actionable recommendations.
 Excited to collaborate, learn, and contribute to the vibrant Github community</p>

 ###